nidayand/norelite/README.md

 ### nrl-rfxcom node
 The rfxcom node is a node to be used with [node-red-contrib-rfxcom](https://github.com/maxwellhadley/node-red-contrib-rfxcom).
 It will translate the output from a nrl-switch node into a format understood by [node-red-contrib-rfxcom](https://github.com/maxwellhadley/node-red-contrib-rfxcom) who will send the instructions to the connected hardware.

+### nrl-tellstick node
+**NOTE: Not tested with an hardware device**
+The tellstick node is a node to be used with [node-red-contrib-tellstick](https://github.com/emiloberg/node-red-contrib-tellstick) .
+It will translate the output from a nrl-switch node into a format understood by [node-red-contrib-tellstick](https://github.com/emiloberg/node-red-contrib-tellstick) who will send the instructions to the connected hardware.

 Next on the to do list
 -----

+ - Improve the node documentation
- - Simplify hysteresis of source values
+ - Hysteresis of source values
- - Manages a source value evaluation needs to have been "true" for a certain amount of time
+ - Manage a source value evaluation that needs to have been "true" for a certain amount of time
- - Supporting scenario nodes
+ - Support scenario nodes

 Custom nodes
 ------------
-All nodes except for `nrl-source` expects a certain format of msg.payload.
+All nodes except for `nrl-source` expects a certain format of `msg.payload`.
 If any custom node is used in between norelite nodes the payload needs to have the following structure:

     {
     	lid: "identifier",